bacalhau-project/bacalhau/docs/examples/model-training/Stable-Diffusion-Dreambooth/index.md

 ## Introduction

 Stable diffusion has revolutionalized text2image models by producing high quality images based on a prompt.
-Dreambooth is a approachfor personalization  of text-to-image diffusion models.
-Given as input just a few images of a subject, we fine-tune a pretrained text-to-image model
+Dreambooth is a approach for personalization of text-to-image diffusion models.
+With images as input subject, we can fine-tune a pretrained text-to-image model

-Althought the [dreambooth paper](https://arxiv.org/abs/2208.12242) used Imagen to finetune the pre-trained model since both the Imagen model and Dreambooth code are closed source, several opensource projects have emerged using stable diffusion
+Although the [dreambooth paper](https://arxiv.org/abs/2208.12242) used [Imagen](https://imagen.research.google/) to finetune the pre-trained model since both the Imagen model and Dreambooth code are closed source, several opensource projects have emerged using stable diffusion.

-Dreambooth makes stable-diffusion even more powered the ability to generate realistic looking Pictures of a particular Human, Animal or any other object by just training them on 20-30 Images of the subject is gamechanging.
+Dreambooth makes stable-diffusion even more powered with the ability to generate realistic looking pictures of humans, animals or any other object by just training them on 20-30 images.

-In this example tutorial, we will be fine tuning a pretrained stable diffusion using images of David Aronchick and generating images of him drinking coffee but before that let's see a quick test.
+In this example tutorial, we will be fine-tuning a pretrained stable diffusion using images of a human and generating images of him drinking coffee.

 ## Prerequisite